COLOURING HISTORY

 Lt.
 Charles Frederick Des Voeux ~

-Served as mate aboard HMS Erebus during the 1845 Franklin Expedition
+Served as mate onboard HMS Erebus during the 1845 Franklin Expedition

 Henry Foster Collins ~